nikhilkmr300/ising2D/README.tex.md

 * Paramagnetic: For temperature above critical temperature

 # Installation
-Install `code`pip`code` if you do not have it already.
+Install `pip` if you do not have it already.
 Refer https://pip.pypa.io/en/stable/installing/.
-Use the command `code`pip install ising2D`code` to install the package.
+Use the command `pip install ising2D` to install the package.

 # Description of functions
 Here is a description of the functions that you might want to use in your code: